 Many years ago someone told me that to do a good job; you have to put your heart in it.
 And that is what I saw here in the last two days.
 That you all have really put your heart into it.

 Encouraging words by Mr Peter Cremers , CEO, Anglo Eastern Group, at the end of his two day visit to Kolkata.

 Captain Vinay Singh summed it up very nicely, “We should aim to be frugal and be able to help a lot more people.”
 Captain Singh and Mrs Singh were also thoroughly impressed by work that Anavi has been doing in Kolkata.

 Mr Cremers was joined by Mrs Cremers and their young son Enzo.
 Captain Tejpal and Mrs Tejpal accompanied the Cremers family from Hong Kong.
 Two days was a short time but the itinerary was very well planned to visit as many institutes as possible.

 Anavi is a unique resource mobilisation drive initiated by Anglo Eastern Ship Management (India) Pvt.
 Ltd. to bring smiles to the underprivileged in India.
 Anglo Eastern Ship Management is a respected Shipping Company which is now looking beyond just managing and running merchant ships as per world standards.
 This is basically an activity wherein it is aimed to touch and make better the lives of people who have not been fortunate enough to live a life where they could get even the basic necessities.

-We take this opportunity to thank all our staff , on board and ashore for their dedicated and tireless efforts towards this achievement.
+Thank you to AESMI & AEMA staff for dedicated and tireless efforts towards this achievement.